siran/writing/posts/The Maxwell Universe Research Program.md

 Not loss of results, but loss of discipline.

-The Maxwell Universe Research Program purports itself as a constrained way of reasoning about physical phenomena starting from experimentally grounded structure, using the electromagnetic field's energy as the medium where the causal substrate manifests its effects.
+The Maxwell Universe Research Program is a constrained way of reasoning about physical phenomena starting from experimentally grounded structure, using electromagnetic energy flow as the medium through which causal effects manifest.

 That stance must be stated explicitly if the program is to remain coherent under extension, critique, or reinterpretation.